rodrickmascarenhas/Global_Solid_Waste_Management/README.md

 ## Concluding Remarks

-Prediction: We can predict with high accuracy the actual values of our data for the year 2015.
+<b>Prediction: We can predict with high accuracy the actual values of our data for the year 2015</b>
-Outlier data: The dataset contains outliers and missing/ NA values Incosistent results: The model has better training set prediction accuracy than that of out-of-sample data, may lead to overfitting.
+<b>Outlier data: The dataset contains outliers and missing/ NA values</b>
+<b>Incosistent results: The model has better training set prediction accuracy than that of out-of-sample data, may lead to overfitting</b>
-Validation data: Predicting new data will result in lower accuracy score with increasing variability.
+<b>Validation data: Predicting new data will result in lower accuracy score with increasing variability</b>